vectorgrp/sil-kit/docs/api/timeSyncService.rst

 Usage Example
 --------------
-The following example is based on the ``SilKitCanDemo`` source code which is distributed with the SILKIT, and slightly abridged for clarity.
+The following example is based on the ``SilKitCanDemo`` source code which is distributed with the SIL Kit, and slightly abridged for clarity.
 It demonstrates how to setup a life cycle service and register callbacks to monitor participant state changes.